Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/admin-panel/getting-started.md

-Ballsdex now uses Django to power its admin panel.
-It is a much more powerful, stable and efficient system than the old fastapi admin panel.

 ## Starting the panel

 If you are running Docker, the panel may already be running.
-Just do `docker compose up -d admin-panel` to start if it's not running.
+Just do `docker compose up -d proxy` to start if it's not running.

-Without docker, the command to start the admin panel is `cd admin_panel && poetry run python3 manage.py migrate && poetry run python3 manage.py collectstatic --no-input && poetry run uvicorn admin_panel.asgi:application`
+Without docker, the command to start the admin panel is `cd admin_panel && python3 manage.py migrate && python3 manage.py collectstatic --no-input && uvicorn admin_panel.asgi:application`

-The panel will then be accessible at [http://localhost:8000](http://localhost:8000)
+The panel will then be accessible at <http://localhost:8000>

 ## Configuring the panel